 Furthermore, if Options accepted the advice was given in Jordan or overseas, I've not seen any evidence to show it checked that Caledonian had any required authority to undertake this activity in Jordan.
 And there's no evidence whatsoever that Mr R had any connection to Jordan or ever met anyone from Caledonian there.
-In fact he dealt with Caledonian in the UK
+In fact he was resident in the UK and dealt with Caledonian here.